Accessibility

 Student Disability Services will have ambassadors and wheelchairs available for guests who need assistance from the drop-off area to their seats.
 NOTE: These chairs will be used solely to transport guests to and from the accessible seating sections.
 For more accessibility information, please see our list of services and resources below.

-To request tickets in a Disability Seating section, please fill out the online request form.
+To request tickets in a Disability Seating section, please fill out this form.
 Note, your request for disability seating tickets does not need to be universal: you may submit a request for one ceremony only if that is all your family needs.

 Please refer to our guest FAQ for further information—and review the campus accessibility map.
 For questions, please contact Disability Access Services at 617-253-1674 or email das-student@mit.edu.